Rules and regulations

 §11) In the tournament, the player doesn't have to represent the club where he plays or where he is officially registered.

-§12) Team can use maximum two (2) players who are one year older than the age group of the category.
+Team can use maximum two (2) players who are one year older than the age group of the category.
 However, these over aged players can't represent any other team in any other tournament category.
-So the over aged players can play only in one category.
-In extreme situations the tournament organizer has the right to admit exeptions.
+So the over aged players can play only in one team.

-In boys A and girls A teams are not be able to use overaged players.
+In boys A and girls A teams over-aged players are not allowed.

 §13) Teams are obliged to present a team participant list (including players and team staff) to the organising committee prior to the first game.
 This list will define each player and team staff by name and it cannot be altered after the tournament has started without the permission of the organising committee.